 Tax Lawyers in Springfield

-Sources of Tax Dollars in Springfield, Michigan
+Sources of Tax Dollars in Springfield, Ohio

-Bridge/Road Tolls: Some larger cities have tolls set up on every main highway that enters the city.
+Bridge/Road Tolls: Some larger cities have tolls set up on every major highway that enters the city.
 Effectively, this amounts to a fee that you have to pay in order to enter Springfield, if it imposes such a toll.
 The idea is that visitors from outside the city enjoy many of the protections provided by the city government while they're there (such as protection by the police), and should pay at least a token sum to contribute to those services.